-We peeked inside the old Augustinian church built in 1690, the Nuestra Senora Patrocinio De Maria Church.
+We paid a quick visit to Boljoon’s old Augustinian church built in 1690, the Nuestra Senora Patrocinio De Maria Church.
 It is one of the baroque churches in the Philippines declared as a UNESCO world heritage site.
 It was also declared a National Culture Treasure by the National Museum in 2001.
-It has a nice painted ceiling.
+It has a mice painted ceiling.
 It was under renovation that time because of the 7.2 magnitude earthquake in October 2013.

 Boljoon started as a small settlement named Nabulho.
 This was before the Spaniards arrived and introduced Christianity in this southern town.
 In early 2008, artifacts were discovered including chinawares, knife weapons and gold jewelries of the tribe from the dig site in front of the church.

 The excavation was initiated by the USC Department of Sociology and Anthropology in collaboration with the National Museum team.